DiamondLightSource/cryoem-services/README.md

 Services and configuration for cryo-EM pipelines.

-This package consists of a number of services to process cryo-EM micrographs, both for single particle analysis and tomography.
+This package consists of a number of services to process cryo-EM micrographs, both for single particle analysis and tomography, using a range of commonly used cryo-EM processing software.
 These services can be run independently to process data, or as part of a wider structure for performing live analysis during microscope collection.
 For live analysis, this package integrates with a package